 A Gentle Intro to Bayesian Statistics for College Admissions

-Predictive analytics is becoming increasingly important in college admissions modeling.
-It helps predict the likelihood that a student will enroll, if admitted.
-Predictive analytics is one of the reasons why demonstrated interest has become a key factor in college admissions decisions.
+Predictive analytics are becoming an increasingly important factor for college admissions modeling.
+They help predict the likelihood that a student will enroll if admitted.
+Predictive analytics can explain why demonstrated interest has become a key factor in college admissions decisions.

-Bayesian statistics, which was first developed in 1763, is a key component of the mathematics behind predictive analytics.
-It begins with the concept of a conditional probability.
+Bayesian statistics, which were first developed in 1763, are a key component of the mathematics behind predictive analytics.
+It all begins with the concept of a conditional probability.
 For example, what is the probability that a student will enroll if admitted, given the student’s GPA and zip code?

 The conditional probability of an event A, given an event B, is written as P( A | B ).
 This is the same as the probability that both A and B occur, divided by the independent probability of B. Thus,